owens1127/bungie-net-core/README.md

 import { BungieClient } from 'bungie-net-core';
 import { generateOAuthURL, Tokens } from 'bungie-net-core/auth';

-// You MUST configure the library with your Bungie API credentials,
+// You can configure the library with your Bungie API credentials,
 // using the following enviroment variables:

 // -> BUNGIE_API_KEY,